montagestudio/docs.montagestudio.com/montage-studio/tutorial-simple-to-do.md

 ## Prepare for Deployment

 As mentioned above, building MontageJS applications is divided into a development phase and a production phase.
 When your application is finished, you need to get it ready for deployment.
-In Montage Studio, you ahve two options; you can:
+In Montage Studio, you have two options; you can:

 * Publish a build of your application to GitHub (Project > Build > Publish to Github Pages).
 This has the benefit that your application will be hosted by GitHub (although it can take a bit for GitHub to finish publishing the pages).
 * Download a production-ready build of your application to your system (Project > Build > Download).
 You can then copy the downloaded application folder to a web server of your choice for deployment.
 The index.html file included in this folder is the entry point to your application: double-click the file to open the application in your default browser.